Boe Memorial Chapel and the Student Congregation History

 College Ministry Today

 In 2012, Rev. Dr. Matthew Marohl was called to serve as the fourth College Pastor to the St. Olaf community.
-Rev. Katherine Fick was called to serve as the Associate Pastor College Pastor in 2014.
-During the 2019-2020 academic year, the College Ministry Office became an inter-religious team with the hiring of Shosh Dworsky, Associate Chaplain for Jewish Life, and Iman Jafri, Associate Chaplain for Muslim Life.
+Rev. Katherine Fick was called to serve as the Associate College Pastor in 2014.
+The College Ministry Office is an inter-religious team that includes Shosh Dworsky, Associate Chaplain for Jewish Life, and M. Tauseef Akbar, Associate Chaplain for Muslim Life.

 Today, just as in 1954, Boe Memorial Chapel stands at the heart of campus as a symbol of the centrality of spiritual development in the life of the college.
 It is a place where guests are cordially invited to pause for individual meditation, to study the windows and to join the community in worship.